nkemahjunior/the-wild-oasis/readme.md

-#the wild oasis
+#the wild oasis,main project in jonas react course

-Main project in jonas schmedtman's react course
+-internal hotel management app where hotel staff can check customer bookings and create new users -built with react and supabase

-//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: this is the git token password for the wild oasis repo
+-login with email = user1@gmail.com, password=12345678